ivanoats/contentful-jekyll/README.md

 aero login && aero deploy
 ```

 Granted, that was, of course, the bare minimum.
 A more robust static site can be built with a tool called [Jekyll](http://jekyllrb.com).

+## Getting started with Jekyll

 Jekyll was released in May 2013.
 It is used by thousands, if not tens of thousands of sites.
-It has the most available themes, currently numbering around XXXX.
+It has the most available themes, currently numbering several hundred.

-## Getting started with Jekyll

 1. Install Ruby.
 Many of you will already have it installed.
 If not, see the [installation instructions](https://www.ruby-lang.org/en/documentation/installation/)
 2. Install Jekyll: